Force Troops Command: History

 Previously, General Officer Commanding, Theatre Troops was a senior British Army officer responsible for the provision of Combat Support and Combat Service Support operations worldwide in support of the UK's Defence Strategy.
-There were two logistic brigades 102 Logistic Brigade in Germany and 101 Logistic Brigade in the United Kingdom which contained logistic units to support the two deployable divisions (1st Armoured Division in Germany and 3rd Mechanised Division in the United Kingdom).
-Additionally 104th Logistic Support Brigade operates the specialist units needed to deploy a force overseas such as pioneers, movements and port units.
+On formation in 2003 it included 1st Artillery Brigade; 7th Air Defence Brigade; Commander Royal Engineers (CRE) HQ RE Theatre Troops with 12th and 29th Engineer Brigades; 1st, 2nd, and 11th Signal Brigades; and two logistic brigades 102 Logistic Brigade in Germany and 101 Logistic Brigade in the United Kingdom which contained logistic units to support the two deployable divisions (1st Armoured Division in Germany and 3rd Mechanised Division in the United Kingdom).
+104th Logistic Support Brigade with the specialist units needed to deploy a force overseas such as pioneers, movements and port units was also part of Theatre Troops.
+The final two components were 2 Medical Brigade and Commander, Equipment Support.

 Theatre Troops became Force Troops Command under Army 2020 in 2013 and reached Full Operating Capability (FOC) on 1 April 2014.
 101 or 102 Logistic Brigades subsequently left Force Troops Command.

 The Joint Ground-Based Air Defence Command, which was jointly controlled by RAF Air Command, was replaced by 7 Air Defence Group on 1 April 2019.

 Force Troops Command was renamed as 6th (United Kingdom) Division on 1 August 2019, with sub-units consisting of 1st Signal Brigade, 11th Signal Brigade, 1st Intelligence Surveillance and Reconnaissance Brigade, 77th Brigade and the Specialised Infantry Group.
 It will sit alongside restructured 1st UK Division and 3rd UK Division.